opencasestudies/ocs-bp-youth-mental-health/README.md

 also shows that youths appear to be seeking more care from mental health services.

-We will explore the rate of self-reported depression amoung american youths age 12-17 from roughly 2004 to 2018.
-We will also explore data about the rate at which youths that have expereinced depression symptoms are receiving mental health services.
+We will explore the rate of self-reported depression among american youths age 12-17 from roughly 2004 to 2018.
+We will also explore data about the rate at which youths that have experienced depression symptoms are receiving mental health services.
 We also investigate where youths are receiving care.